Google Plans Fundraiser for Antigay Senator

 Inhofe reconfirmed his antigay stances in 2012 when he released a statement condemning the Obama administration for allowing active-duty troops in uniform to march in San Diego’s Gay Pride parade, reported the Associated Press.

-In an accompanying he letter, Inhofe claimed that Obama's administration “continues to force its liberal social agenda on the military by promoting the homosexual agenda, mandating the use of high-cost green energy initiatives, pursuing abortion rights and suppressing the free exercise of religious liberties.”
+In an accompanying letter, Inhofe claimed that Obama's administration “continues to force its liberal social agenda on the military by promoting the homosexual agenda, mandating the use of high-cost green energy initiatives, pursuing abortion rights and suppressing the free exercise of religious liberties.”